EduardoHidalgoGarcia/WorldBankData/README.md

-This repo contains the results from a study I performed with World Bank's data to better understand development and growth.
+This repo contains the results from a study I performed with World Bank's data to better understand development and growth accross countries.